lybe-source/lybe-source/README.md

 ## About me:

 `I'm L. Ludovic known as Lybe_ from Belgium and I'm a web development self-taught :)`
-- 📚 I'm currently learning Symfony 7
+- 📚 I mainly develop with Symfony 7
 - 🎯 Also learning React 18.2.0
 - 🎓 Currently looking for a web development job